gt124578/Pixel3Dmm/README.md

 ```bash
 python app.py
 ```
-Open the local URL (e.g., `http://127.0.0.1:7860`) in your web browser, upload an image, and click "Lancer la Reconstruction".
+Open the local URL (e.g., `http://127.0.0.1:7860`) in your web browser, upload an image, and click "Start Reconstruction".

 ---